frett27/osm-flink-tools/README.md

 Tools for integrating OSM data in HDFS or CSV files, with the geometry reconstructed. (lines, polygons).

-##Goal
+##Goal - Ease the use of OSM datas in flink / Hadoop clusters

-This project provide inputFormat for reading PBF OSM files and create lines, polygons, relations, permitting to use OSM data in big data chains
+This project provide inputFormat for reading PBF OSM files and create lines, polygons, relations, permitting to use OSM data in big data stacks.

 Polylines (Ways) Polygons are reconstructed, for a direct use, ESRI-Geometry provide geometry primitives for buffers, intersections, quadtree .. etc